Meet Peggy Loo, PhD

 Interpersonal dynamics (e.g., family relationships, friendships, coworkers)

-Multicultural identity (e.g., minority stress, racial, gender, bicultural, 2nd gen, and spirituality concerns)
+Multicultural identity (e.g., racial, ethnicity, bicultural, 2nd gen, LGBTQ, matrescence, neurodivergence, and spirituality concerns)

 Mindfulness

-Pregnancy and postpartum (e.g., pregnancy anxiety, postpartum return to work)
+Pregnancy and postpartum (e.g., miscarriage anxiety, postpartum return to work, matrescence/maternal identity development and related challenges)

-Relationship stress (e.g., conflict or communication skills, breakups, dating in NYC, marriage dynamics)
+Relationship stress (e.g., conflict or communication skills, dating, marriage dynamics, navigating separation or divorce)

-Trauma (e.g., emotional abuse, childhood neglect, C-PTSD, racial or religious trauma)
+Trauma (e.g., childhood emotional abuse/neglect, C-PTSD, racial or religious trauma)

 Work stress and burnout (e.g., physicians in high-intensity specialties, senior leadership, PhD students)